 Size of payment is also a matter of targeting and differentiating to reflect the needs of recipients.
 Both underpayment and overpayment are not efficient choices.
 Large benefits (over the opportunity costs or alternative incomes that could be obtained by beneficiaries while working) may have negative incentive effects (Immervoll et al. 2015).
 However, there are population groups or households with greater needs compared to average target population (e.g. refugees or disabled), and other things being equal, may need greater support (Bastagli et al. 2021).
 As in most design choices, there is no “single size fits all”, and assessment should focus on revealing how well the issue of tradeoffs in establishing the size of payments is taken into consideration in the design of the program.

-Duration of benefit eligibility and exit conditions tend to gravitate around two modalities: (i) fixed eligibility periods with automatic exit from the program at the end, or (ii) permanent benefits for as long as eligibility conditions are met (exit from program when there is no longer a need for support).
+Duration of benefit eligibility and exit conditions tend to gravitate around two modalities: (i) fixed eligibility periods with automatic exit from the program at the end, or (ii) permanent benefits for as long as eligibility conditions are met (exit from program when e.g. a certain age threshold is reached or when there is no longer a need for support).
 Graduation strategies are used to ensure that participation in the program helps beneficiaries to exit with no need for further support (Barrientos 2019, Andrews et al. 2021).
 Such strategies may imply building assets that will pay off in longer term (especially human capital, as most CCTs programs aim to do), or shorter-term objectives of productive inclusion for work capable beneficiaries.
-The countries use different productive inclusion approaches, which vary from various (self)-employment promotion schemes, to connecting a beneficiary to other publicly provided employment services (Mariotti 2016).
+The countries use different productive inclusion approaches, which vary from various (self)-employment promotion schemes, to connecting a beneficiary to other publicly provided employment services or skills training(Mariotti 2016).
 Specific productive inclusion activities have an array of modifications from complex to simple.
-It is important to keep the design of such additional services simple so they van be rolled out at scale; impact evaluations help to simplify these design choices (Banerjee 2018, Andrews et al. 2021).
+It is important to keep the design of such additional services simple so they can be rolled out at scale; impact evaluations help to simplify these design choices (Banerjee 2018, Andrews et al. 2021).

 Conditionalities and referrals to other forms of social assistance and services are playing increasing role in cash transfers design, whether explicitly or implicitly.
 The behavioral change and the need for human capital investment were the main motivators for the use of conditionalities in Latin America and East Asia (Fiszbein et al 2008, Ibarran 2017), and remain pertinent to many low- and middle-income countries (Willenborg et al 2019).
 There are, however, important safeguard considerations to avoid possible exclusion and negative impacts on women who tend to bear the brunt of such conditionalities (Schüring 2012, Plank et al 2018).